eccelerators/SimStm/README.rst

  - variables can be local in procedures now
  - new procedures can have parameters now

-** The compagnion simstm eclipse plugin
+** The compagnion simstm eclipse plugin Release 2.0.0 validation is still minimal **

 SimStm is a VHDL testbench designed to facilitate testing driven by external stimulus files with a “.stm” extension.
 This testbench is